jtsmn/pelican-bibtex/README.md

 Organize your scientific publications with BibTeX in Pelican

-Author of this fork: Emmanuel Fleury (perror)
+Author of this fork: Jacob Thebault-Spieker
-Original Author: Vlad Niculae (vene, https://github.com/vene/pelican-bibtex/)
+Author of parent of this fork: Emmanuel Fleury (perror) Original Author: Vlad Niculae (vene, https://github.com/vene/pelican-bibtex/)

 *Note*: This code is unlicensed.
 It was not submitted to the `pelican-plugins`